-These gluten-free and vegan oat bites are the perfect post-workout snack!
-They are portable, bite-sized, and filled with simple and complex carbohydrates for refueling.
+These gluten free oat bites are the perfect post-workout snack!
+They are portable, bite-sized, vegan, and filled with simple and complex carbohydrates for refueling.
 Just like a bite-sized granola bar!

 My oat bites have a good mix of simple carbohydrates (maple syrup), complex carbohydrates (oats), protein (flax, SunButter, and oats), and healthy fats (SunButter and flaxseed) for refueling after tough cardio workouts.
 If you need more protein, pair these oat bites with your favorite post-workout protein source for a complete post-workout fuel session.